s7092910/Quartz/tutorials/Controllers.md

 ## XUiC.VehicleContainer

-This controller is an extension of the existing `VehicleContainer` controller.
+This controller is an extension of the vanilla `VehicleContainer` controller.
 Both the Search and Slot locking features require the child ItemStack controllers to be `XUiC.ItemStack`.

 ### Using the VehicleContainer Controller